AdStack/adstack.github.io/blog/_posts/2013-02-15-new-website-and-branding.md

 layout: single
 title: New Website & Branding
 ---
-Hi, I'm Dali Zheng, the new guy at AdStack.
-My first task has been overhauling the public-facing website of the company, as well as setting the art direction for the products and brand.
-Rather than coming up with some superficial graphics, I started by focusing on the essence of the company's offerings, blending new techniques in digital marketing with the tried and true email protocol.
-The body typeface is [Roboto](http://en.wikipedia.org/wiki/Roboto), used in millions of Android devices.
-The header typeface is [Libre Baskerville](http://www.impallari.com/projects/overview/libre-baskerville), based on Baskerville (designed in the 18th century), which is a modern take on a classic font that juxtaposes old with new.
+Hi, I'm Dali Zheng, the new front-end engineer / designer at AdStack.
+My first task has been rebranding the company, starting with the website.
+Rather than coming up with some superficial graphics, I started by focusing on the essence of the company’s offerings, blending new techniques in digital marketing with the tried and true email protocol.
+From this perspective emerged an aesthetic grounded in old school, direct response print advertising & 18th century typography, brought into the future with modern typefaces and responsive design.

-The new site has been built from scratch using Jekyll, LESS, CoffeeScript, Grunt, IcoMoon, Bower, and plain old blood, sweat & tears.
-It is [open-sourced at GitHub](http://github.com/AdStack/adstack.github.com).
+This site is distributed via GitHub Pages and the [full source code is available on GitHub](http://github.com/AdStack/adstack.github.com).

--- Dali
+-- Dali Zheng